 - 1VerdictThe smallest plug-in that Mercedes makes, the A 250 e is also one of the most efficient.
 It's a great, if not overly exciting, company-car choice

-- 3Running costs - currently readingPricey servicing detracts from the Mercedes A-Class hybrid's otherwise-frugal nature, which includes very cheap company-car tax
+- 3Running costs & insurance - currently readingPricey servicing detracts from the Mercedes A-Class hybrid's otherwise-frugal nature, which includes very cheap company-car tax